SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 There are also food storage buckets.
 These are filled with meals or ingredients.
 There are lots of benefits to storing buckets.

-Food storage buckets affect your storage abilities in many ways.
+Food storage buckets positively affect your ability to store food in many ways.
 Buckets are very easy to count.
 They stack so well and that they can literally be piled to the roof!
 This will free up storage for other things, as well.

 While Mylar bags and #10 cans can be very effective at how they protect food, those thick plastic buckets, to boot, make a huge difference.

-Nothing is going to protect your food like a sealed bucket, with a Mylar bag, with an oxygen absorber inside.
+Nothing is going to protect your food like a sealed bucket, a Mylar bag, and an oxygen absorber inside.